TakiraMcCoy/osticket-prereqs/README.md

 Step 3:

-Download and install all prerequisites
+-Download and install all prerequisites except Heidi SQL